thechnet/hs25dbs/integrate.md

 ## 3. Running the Integration Script

 To run the integration script, use `python3 integrate.py`.
-By default, **this first drops any existing databases with the name defined by the configuration (see step 2)**, then creates a fresh database, creates the tables (per `tables.sql`), reads the datasets into the database, and finally creates the indexes (per `indexes.sql`).
+By default, **this first drops any existing databases with the name defined by the configuration (see step 2)**, then creates a fresh database, creates the tables (per `tables.sql`), reads the datasets into the database (while normalizing dates, times, and city names), and finally creates the indexes (per `indexes.sql`).

+<mark>TODO: normalization erkläre?</mark>